 Take on the distance in a team of 2 or 4!

 If 26.2 miles sounds a little too daunting, why not team up with friends, family or colleagues to cover the distance between you?

-The Therme Manchester Marathon Relays offers both two and four person relay options, with each person covering part of the course.
-Each member of the relay team will receive a chunky medal at the finish line.
+The adidas Manchester Marathon Relays offer both two and four person relay options, with each person covering part of the course.
+Each member of the relay team will receive a chunky medal and t-shirt when they finish.

-The person allocated as ‘Runner A’ will start the Therme Manchester Marathon at the appropriate time allocated to them.
+The person allocated as ‘Runner A’ will start the adidas Manchester Marathon at the appropriate time allocated to them.